plandex-ai/plandex/docs/docs/hosting/self-hosting.md

 # Self-Hosting

 Plandex is open source and uses a client-server architecture.
 The server can be self-hosted.
-You can run either run it locally or on a cloud server that you control.
+You can either run it locally or on a cloud server that you control.

 ## Quickstart